Ghost Town

-How To Trade The Ghost Town Chart Pattern
+How to Trade the Ghost Town Chart Pattern

 What happens when traders ignore a stock?
 You get narrow range candles and low volume.
 When you see this developing on a stock chart, it will remind you of a ghost town - deserted.
 Get ready, the stock is about to explode.

-The Setup
+The setup

 The name "ghost town" refers to a low volatility setup.
 And what follows low volatility?
 High volatility!
 This repeats over and over again on every chart - in every time frame.